English at Burlington Junior School

 It is our intention when teaching the English curriculum that our pupils obtain the necessary knowledge, skills and understanding to become lifelong readers and writers.
 We strive to ensure that all our pupils receive a well-rounded learning experience when reading, writing, speaking and listening, which will give them the fundamental tools to achieve throughout their life.
 It is our intention to immerse pupils in the wonders of quality texts, to instil a love for reading, a passion for discovery and a confidence to explore their imagination.

 Our Reading Intentions:

 - To provide a stimulating reading environment to enable all children to become independent and confident writers by the end of Key Stage 2

-- To develop comprehension, interpretation and the ability to form opinions of a broad range of fiction and non-fiction texts.
+- To develop comprehension, interpretation and the ability to form opinions of a broad range of fiction, non-fiction and poetry

 Is your child finding it difficult to choose their next reading book?
 The Book Trust's website is a fantastic place to start.
 Using their website, you can search for a new book to read based on your child's age or interests.
 The Book Trust have also created a number of different book lists including '100 books that children should read from the last 100 years' and 'the Great Books Guide' to name a few.
 Please use the links below to access these book lists on the Book Trust website.

 Books for Topics is a great website.
 You can search 'Topic Books', 'Home Learning' and 'Key Stage' as well searching for a variety of NEW authors based on books your child enjoys reading.
 This will give your child exposure to brilliant written books by fantastic authors.
 Make sure you read the section about top reads for your child's year group plus, fiction and non-fiction books that have been given awards!
 Happy reading.

 How to find the ‘just right’ books for your child: